 The airport was previously known as Balice and was once a military base but with the fall of communism and the growth of cheap flights to Poland then the airport has developed over the years to become one of the main international transport hubs in Poland.

-1/ Taxis from the airport
+1/ Taxis from Krakow airport to city centre